theislab/paperbee/README.md

 Open source LLMs can also be used to filter irrelevant papers.

 0. Download Ollama on your system [OpenAI developer platform](https://ollama.com/download/)
-1. Decide which LLM to use out of the [available ones](https://ollama.com/search), on a terminal run ollama pull <model_name>
+1. Decide which LLM to use out of the [available ones](https://ollama.com/search), on a terminal run ollama pull <model_name>.
+We find LLama 3.2 to be a good compromise in terms of hardware requirement and performances, but feel free to use your favourite LLM.
 2. Set the variable `OPEN_SOURCE_LLM` with the model name in the environment.

 ### Setup query and filtering prompt.